 9.01.
 Professionals never plagiarize; they cite sources appropriately, in any environment, where they use the words, or ideas of another individual, be it a direct quote or a paraphrase.

 9.02.
 Professionals never cheat in any form in any educational undertaking.

 Principle 10.
-Professional Boundaries: Professionals work with clients to change specific behaviors and avoid performing veterinary medical care or human counseling services unless they are licensed as appropriate.
+Professional Boundaries: Professionals work with clients to change specific behaviors and avoid performing veterinary medical care unless they are licensed as appropriate.

 10.01.
 Professionals do not perform veterinary services without a veterinary medical license.
-Professionals do not "diagnose," provide a "prognosis" or "treatment" for any medical condition and avoid use of the terms "diagnosis" or "prognosis" with regards to behavior in order to avoid confusion of the professional's services with medical services.
+Professionals do not "diagnose," provide a "prognosis" or "treatment" for any medical condition.

 10.02.
 Professionals, who are not also licensed veterinarians, do not treat any medical conditions, including but not limited to disease or injury, except in emergency first aid situations as is allowed by law.

 10.03.
 Professionals, who are not also licensed veterinarians, do not advise clients on prescription medications in such a way that may be seen as "prescribing" and where considering nonprescription substances (including but not limited to dietary supplements or additives), Professionals recommend that the use be reviewed by a veterinarian, veterinary nutritionist, or other qualified nutrition consultants as appropriate before being implemented.